jemalbrins/docs/maps.rst

     L.marker([41.838299, -87.706953], {icon: new_icon}).addTo(map);

-The URL in ``iconUrl`` should be either absolute (i.e., http://www.domain.com/image.png) or relative to the location of your Javascript (so if the Javascript file is at http://www.chicagotribune.com/leaflet/map.js, and you have an icon image at http://www.chicagotribune.com/leaflet/icon.png, then a valid ``iconUrl`` would be 'icon.png').
+The URL in ``iconUrl`` should be either absolute (i.e., http://www.domain.com/image.png) or relative to the location of your JavaScript (so if the JavaScript file is at http://www.chicagotribune.com/leaflet/map.js, and you have an icon image at http://www.chicagotribune.com/leaflet/icon.png, then a valid ``iconUrl`` would be 'icon.png').